22 Charlotte-area farmers markets to check out

 Huntersville Growers' Market

 The vibe: Established in 1999, this farmers market has several vendors with handmade, homemade, and homegrown products.
-Plus, there's food trucks and sometimes, live entertainment.
+Plus, there are food trucks and sometimes live entertainment.

-- If you go, it's open every Saturday from 8am-12pm at 201 Huntersville-Concord Road.
+- It's open every Saturday from 8am-12pm at 201 Huntersville-Concord Road through August 29.

 - SNAP benefits and EBT are accepted.